lmvjack/cmdata/README.md

 > ⚠️ Disclaimer: This project is intended for educational and experimental purposes only.
 Actions performed by this code may be prohibited by the website, and unauthorized use could lead to legal consequences.
 Users are solely responsible for their actions and any potential legal issues that may arise from using this tool.
 >
 A data extraction tool to collect information from Cardmarket.<br>
-Input a csv file with the urls of the cards you need and get a HTML file with card name, image and prices.
+Input a txt file with the urls of the cards you need and get a HTML file with card name, image and prices.
 ![Script HTML output](attachments/output.png)
 ## Python version
 > This project requires **Python 3.10** or later.